zoot101/snapraid-daily/docs/muttrc-examples/README.md

 as it doesn't require using the app passwords feature, which certain providers can like to turn off without any notice.

-If the token file is to expire, delete the token file and call the mutt\_oauth2.py script again.

 ```bash
 rm ./.tokens/example.outlook.com.token
 ./mutt_oauth2.py ./.tokens/example.outlook.token --verbose --authorize